pact-foundation/pact-ruby/README.md

 The pact.uri may be a local file system path or a remote URL.

+## Pact best practices

+### Ensure all calls to the provider go through your provider client class

+Do not hand create any HTTP requests in your consumer app or specs.
+Testing through your provider client class gives you the assurance that your consumer app will be creating exactly the HTTP requests that you think it should.

+### Do not stub your database calls in the provider project

+This is the best time for you to test your database integration.
+If you stub your database calls, you are getting little more assurance that the real end-to-end will work than if you'd used a unit test.
+It's the appropriate time to incur the overhead of a database call.

+### Use factories to create your expected models in your consumer project

+Sure, you've checked that your client deserialises the HTTP response into the object you expect, but then you need to make sure in your other tests where you stub your client that you're stubbing it with a valid object.
+The best way to do this is to use factories for all your tests.

+### Publish your pacts as artifacts on your CI machine

+Configure the pact_uri in the Pact.service_provider block with the pact artifact URL of your last successful build.
+This way you're only verifying green builds.
+No point verifying a broken one.
+(Watch this space - pact-broker coming soon, so we don't have to use messy build box artifact URLs)

+## Advanced

 ### Running a standalone mock server
 A pact service can be run locally and is really useful for debugging purposes.